 If you want to turn the party up a notch, then you could even think about incorporating a DJ booth into your garden.
-You can either hire out a DJ set, or you place your big speakers outside for a proper festival feel.
-You can then wrap your speakers in ribbon or flowers to incorporate it into the theme, as every little detail will have an impact on how the evening feels.
+You can either hire out a DJ set, or you can place your big speakers outside for a proper festival feel.
+You can then wrap your speakers in ribbon or flowers to incorporate them into the theme, as every little detail will have an impact on how the evening feels.

-If you are having a small get together with the household, then you could choose to play a few games in the garden such as the following:
+If you are having a small get together with the household, then you could choose to play a few games in the garden, such as the following:

 - Water balloon dodgeball – if it is nice and sunny, then why not get the family to play dodgeball with water balloons?
-The great thing about this game is that you can easily clean up and get changed after as you won’t be far from the shower!

 - Creating art with nature – use leaves, sticks and mud to create masterpieces.
 For example, use the leaves and sticks to create a paintbrush and then draw a picture with the mud.